lshansen/GettingAndCleaningDataCourseProject/CodeBook.md

 ## Variables ##

 ### Identifiers ###
 * subject: ID of the subject
 * activity: name of activity performed by subject

 ### Measurements ###
+The remaining variables are all just calculations of mean and standard deviation for these features from the original data set:

+* tBodyAcc-XYZ
+* tGravityAcc-XYZ
+* tBodyAccJerk-XYZ
+* tBodyGyro-XYZ
+* tBodyGyroJerk-XYZ
+* tBodyAccMag
+* tGravityAccMag
+* tBodyAccJerkMag
+* tBodyGyroMag
+* tBodyGyroJerkMag
+* fBodyAcc-XYZ
+* fBodyAccJerk-XYZ
+* fBodyGyro-XYZ
+* fBodyAccMag
+* fBodyAccJerkMag
+* fBodyGyroMag
+* fBodyGyroJerkMag

+All variables were given descriptive names, i.e 'tBodyAcc-X' > 'TimeBodyAccelerometer.meanX'.